jaspector

 Monday, Tuesday, Thursday, Friday: 7:30 AM to 4:00 PM; Wednesday: 10:00 AM to 4:00 PM

-Typical inspection sequence: Foundation inspection; framing inspection; rough-in inspections (electrical, plumbing, mechanical); insulation/energy inspection; final inspection; Certificate of Occupancy (new construction).
+Typical sequence: Foundation inspection; framing inspection; rough-in inspections (electrical, plumbing, mechanical); insulation/energy inspection; final inspection; Certificate of Occupancy (new construction).

-Do I need a building permit in Omaha, NE?
+01 Do I need a building permit in Omaha, NE?

 Required for new construction, additions, structural alterations, electrical work, plumbing changes, HVAC changes, roofing or siding meeting or exceeding 200 square feet (two roofing squares), basement finishing to habitable space, egress windows, decks, garages, accessory structures, foundation work, and changes of occupancy.

-How much does a building permit cost in Omaha, NE?
+02 How much does a building permit cost in Omaha, NE?

+Building permit fees in Omaha, NE are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $41.
 Fees are calculated as: Valuation-based.
 Total value of all construction work (including own labor and used materials at reasonable value) is used to compute permit fee per fee table (Table 43-91 in city code).
 New homes, room additions, and garages calculated on square footage basis using Planning Department tables..
 Plan check fee: For commercial projects, typically 25% of the building permit fee..

-How do I apply for a building permit in Omaha, NE?
+03 How do I apply for a building permit in Omaha, NE?

-1. Determine whether a permit is required for the scope of work.
+To apply for a building permit in Omaha, NE, follow these steps: 1.
+Determine whether a permit is required for the scope of work.
 2. Gather required documents: site plans, construction drawings, contractor licensing information, energy documentation as applicable.
 3. For simple residential permits (roofing/siding, basement finish, window replacement), submit application and permit fee only; no drawings required.
 4. For new construction, additions, and structural work, submit three full sets of plans (or digitally for commercial), site plan drawn to scale showing lot dimensions and proposed structure location.
 5. Submit application online at OmahaPermits.com or in person at Suite 1100.
 6. City reviews plans; applicant notified of approval or required revisions.
 7. Pay permit fees upon approval.
 8. Permit issued; post on job site.
 9. Schedule required inspections by texting 844-295-4282, calling (402) 444-5350, or using OmahaPermits.com.
 Provide at least 4 days notice.
 10. Pass all required inspections.
 11. Final inspection and Certificate of Occupancy issued.

-How long does it take to get a building permit in Omaha, NE?
+04 How long does it take to get a building permit in Omaha, NE?

-What work is exempt from building permits in Omaha, NE?
+05 What work is exempt from building permits in Omaha, NE?

-How do I schedule a building inspection in Omaha, NE?
+06 How do I schedule a building inspection in Omaha, NE?

-Inspections can be scheduled via: Text 844-295-4282, (402) 444-5350, OmahaPermits.com.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Omaha, NE via: Text 844-295-4282, (402) 444-5350, OmahaPermits.com.
 At least 4 days advance notice required..

-Other cities in Douglas County
+Other jurisdictions in Douglas County.

-View all Douglas County jurisdictions →
+All Douglas County jurisdictions →